helium/HIP/0085-mobile-hex-coverage-limit.md

 **Table Key:**
 - **Radio:** Example radio name.
 - **Signal Strength:** The Signal Strength of the res12 hex from the modeled coverage explorer.
-- **Heartbeat:** The date/time that the Heartbeat Streak started.
+- **Coverage Claim:** The date/time that the Coverage Claim period started.
-- **Rank:** The assigned rank based on which radio has the strongest Signal Strength (or Heartbeat Streak if tied for Signal Strength).
+- **Rank:** The assigned rank based on which radio has the strongest Signal Strength (or Coverage Claim if tied for Signal Strength).
 - **Coverage Points Per HIP 74:** The amount of modeled coverage points currently awarded under HIP 74.
 - **New Coverage Points:** The amount of modeled coverage points that would be awarded under this HIP.